cakephp/docs/en/development/rest.rst

 ======================

 In the above controller, we're defining a ``viewClasses()`` method.
+This method defines which views your controller has available for content-negotitation.
-This method We're including CakePHP's ``JsonView``.
+We're including CakePHP's ``JsonView`` which enables JSON based responses.
 To learn more about it and Xml based views see :doc:`/views/json-and-xml-views`. is used by CakePHP to select a view class to render a REST response with.

 Next, we have several methods that expose basic logic to create, edit, view and delete recipes.
 In each of our actions we're using the ``serialize`` option to